wattdepot/wattdepot/docs/api/http.md

 All entities in WattDepot are "owned" by a group, which serves as a namespace for entities.
 WattDepot creates a namespace for objects using their group members.
 UserGroups own their own objects.
 When an instance is added to WattDepot, its owner is determined by the {group-id} used in the PUT request.

-## Administor
+## Administrator

-See the [Administrator domain model description](
+See the [Administrator domain model description](overview/domainmodel#administrator) for details about this concept.

+The following operations all require administrator credentials.

+### GET /wattdepot/{group-id}/

+Retrieves the web interface for managing a group associated with a WattDepot server.

+# OLD STUFF

 ## GET

-**/wattdepot/{group-id}/** URI for the group administration. (e.g. **http://server.wattdepot.org/wattdepot/uh/**
-brings up the user group uh's administration page).
-This will bring up the Web interface for managing WattDepot for the given user group.

 **/wattdepot/{group-id}/collector-metadata/{collector-metadata-id}** URI for getting CollectorMetaData instances.